AndrewJBateman/angular-data-dashboard/README.md

 ## :clipboard: Status & To-Do List

 * Status: working & deployed to GitHub.
+Updated may 2021
 * To-Do: Nothing
 * Note: App is designed for PC/tablet and does not resize well for phones - could use angular mat cards or flex-grid to make it fully responsive